vtog/labGuides/source/ocp/multus.rst

 I found the following helpful as well:
 `CNI Plugins <https://www.cni.dev/plugins/current/>`_

-.. important:: At this time you can NOT create a service with this additional endpoint.
-Only the default Network IP / endpoint is used.
-The multus-service project is deprecated.
-Will update when a viable solution is available.
+.. important:: You can NOT use a ClusterIP service with these endpoints.
+Only the default Network IP can be exposed with a Route.

+   For external access use NodePort and LoadBalancer service to expose the endpoint.

 User Defined Networks
 ---------------------